7-Day Trip Cost Example: How Much Does a Week-Long Vacation Really Cost?

 Planning a longer trip instead?
 Read our 10-Day Trip Cost Example: How Much Does a Longer Vacation Really Cost?

-When you’re ready, open the Trip Cost Calculator and plug in your own numbers.
+When you’re ready, open the Trip Cost Calculator and just slide the bars — your total updates live instantly.

 Thinking about taking a longer break?
 Check out our 14-day trip cost example to see what a 2-week vacation might really cost.